 Taipei China and the EBRD: at a glance

-US$ 29.7 million donor funds for technical cooperation projects
+€39 million donor funds for technical cooperation projects

 US$ 125 million co-financing in support of EBRD projects

-€1.33 billion Taipei China – EBRD investments
+€1.45 billion Taipei China – EBRD investments

 Taipei China is an important source of foreign direct investment in countries where the EBRD works.
-The value of joint Taiwanese-EBRD investment stood at €1.33 billion as of January 2015.
-EBRD finance accounted for €1.1 billion, and Taiwanese investment accounted for €260 million.
+The value of joint Taiwanese-EBRD investment stood at €1.45 billion as of January 2016.
+EBRD finance accounted for €1.17 billion, and Taiwanese investment accounted for €280 million.

-Since the start of the Programme in 1999 the EBRD has supported more than 15,500 transactions worth over €11 billion, including 100 export and import transactions of Taiwanese companies, totalling €26.2 million.
+Through the Programme the EBRD has supported 101 export and import transactions of Taiwanese companies, totalling €29.4 million.
 Twelve Taiwanese banks and branches have joined the programme as confirming banks.

-In 2014, Taiwanese consultants were awarded seven contracts totalling €580,015 by the EBRD, including six contracts from the SBS programme for the provision of management advice.
+In 2015, Taiwanese consultants were awarded 24 contracts totalling €1.25 million by the EBRD, including 10 contracts from the Advice for Small Business programme for the provision of management advice.
 The other areas of expertise were in the municipal infrastructure and transport sector.